-In your pre-arrival emails we send you a list of items to bring with you such as paper products, toiletries and so on.
-When the seasons shift, you’ll still want to bring those items, but it can be a little more laborious to try and pack your clothes and what not, because the temperatures are different and it can be a bit of a guessing game as to what’s too much and what’s too little.
+In your pre-arrival emails, we send you a list of items to bring with you such as paper products, toiletries and so on.
+When the seasons shift, you’ll still want to bring those items, but it can be a little more difficult to know what clothes to pack, because the temperatures are different and it can be a bit of a guessing game as to what’s too much and what’s too little.
 Now that Labor Day has come and gone, we’re here to help you determine what to bring on your Hatteras Island shoulder season beach vacation.

 WHAT TO BRING IN THE SHOULDER SEASON

 Remember the Blessed Heat

 We understand that our friends to the north are waking up to some pretty chilly temps this time of year.
 For some of you that light morning frost is covering the front lawn when you’re grabbing your first cup of joe, but I assure you friends, unless there is an uncharacteristically brisk cold front coming through, please be advised that #sweaterweather has not hit Hatteras Island just quite yet.
 While light layers are advised for any kind of traveling, you probably don’t need anything stronger than a light hoodie and/or a pair of jeans for these fall nights.
 Days are still hot so pack the tees and 100% bring your bathing suit, and get a few more wears out of that summer cover-up!

 Standard Rules Don’t Apply